Ten Native American Tourism Experiences for 2021

 Kayaking the Apostle Islands (Wisconsin)

-Intrepid adventurers won’t want to miss a wintry exploration of the icy caves along shores of Lake Superior with Rustic Makwa Den.
+Intrepid adventurers won’t want to miss a wintry exploration of the icy caves along shores of Lake Superior with Apostle Islands Rustic Makwa Den.
 Here, the red cliffs–for which the Red Cliff Band of Lake Superior Chippewa were named–that line the Apostle Islands National Lakeshore are worthy of visiting year-round.
 It’s the stunning winter-scapes and natural ice formations that provide the most remarkable views.

 Tours of the Red Cliff Ice Caves are available by kayak or a more sedate boat ride, but Rustic Den Makwa also offers a variety of year-round, white-knuckle adventures for travelers looking to experience maximum adrenaline.

 All tours are accompanied by a Red Cliff guide, who provides insights on the history, culture and heritage of the people that make this area home. rusticmakwaden.com